VeraLi0710/CUSP_project001/README.md

 You can view the detailed project report here:
 [**Download Project Report (PDF)**](CUSP_Group_7.pdf)

-Explore spatial insights into fuel poverty and associated factors through our interactive map:
+🗺Explore spatial insights into fuel poverty and associated factors through our **interactive map**:
 [**Spatial Insights into Fuel Poverty and Associated Factors**](https://verali0710.github.io/CUSP_project001/interactive_map_with_all_variables.html)

 This repository includes the full analysis, datasets, and visualizations used in the project.